Ensembl/plant-scripts/pangenes/README.md

 Multiple alignments can be computed for each FASTA file to determine most conserved gene structures.

-The script also produces POCP and pangenome matrices, see examples [here](https://github.com/Ensembl/plant-scripts/tree/master/phylogenomics).
+The script also produces % of Conserved Sequence (POCS) and pangenome matrices, see examples [here](https://github.com/Ensembl/plant-scripts/tree/master/phylogenomics).

 Note that currently clusters are not guaranteed to be sorted by chr position.